A Set of Tutorials for the LAMMPS Simulation Package: Funding Information

 \section{Funding Information}

 S.G. acknowledges funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement $\text{N}^\circ\;101065060$.
 A.K. acknowledges financial support by Sandia National Laboratories under POs~2149742 and 2407526.
+This work used Expanse at the San Diego Supercomputer Center through allocation MAT240081 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program.